Franz Wagner NBA Preview vs. the Wizards

 Franz Wagner Insights vs. the Wizards

-- Wagner is responsible for taking 19.1% of his team's field goal attempts this season with 16.5 per game.

-- He's attempted 5.2 threes per game, or 17.4% of his team's shots from beyond the arc this season.
+- He's put up 5.3 threes per game, or 17.6% of his team's shots from beyond the arc this season.

-- Wagner's Magic average 102.8 possessions per game, which ranks 18th among NBA teams, while the Wizards have a middling offense in terms of tempo, ranking 11th with 105.6 possessions per contest.
+- Wagner's opponents, the Wizards, have a middling offensive tempo, ranking 12th in the NBA with 105.6 possessions per game, while his Magic rank 16th in possessions per game with 102.9.

-- Conceding 124.0 points per contest, the Wizards are the 29th-ranked squad in the NBA on defense.
+- On defense, the Wizards have given up 124.8 points per game, which is 29th-best in the NBA.

-- Allowing 50.6 rebounds per game, the Wizards are the worst team in the league.
+- Allowing 50.2 rebounds per game, the Wizards are the worst squad in the NBA.

-- Giving up 29.2 assists per game, the Wizards are the 29th-ranked team in the NBA.
+- In terms of assists, the Wizards are last in the league, allowing 29.4 per contest.

-- Looking at 3-pointers, the Wizards have allowed 12.8 makes per contest, 17th in the NBA.
+- Looking at 3-pointers, the Wizards have allowed 13 makes per game, 18th in the league.

 Watch ESPN originals, The Last Dance and more NBA content on ESPN+!